Holy Names University is a small, private college nestled in the Oakland Hills with panoramic views of the San Francisco Bay.

 A close-knit, supportive academic environment

 With a low student-faculty ratio, HNU students can always count on enjoying personal attention from their professors.
-In fact, students have collaborated with distinguished faculty and co-authored important research papers on topics in biology and criminology; partnered with HNU faculty to produce beautiful murals and literary journals; and coordinated service efforts to provide clean drinking water for four grade schools in rural India.
-It is this close partnership between HNU faculty and students—this cultivation of entrepreneurial spirit—that has helped recent HNU graduates go on to establish their own startups, community organizations, and social justice initiatives.
+In fact, students have collaborated with distinguished faculty and coauthored important research papers on topics in biology and criminology; partnered with HNU faculty to produce beautiful murals and literary journals; and built homes for residents of rural Tutwiler, Mississippi, with Habitat for Humanity.
+It’s this close partnership between HNU faculty and students—this cultivation of entrepreneurial spirit—that has helped recent HNU graduates go on to establish their own start-ups, community organizations, and social justice initiatives.

-HNU is committed to the success of its students, and that commitment takes the form of scholarships and financial aid for almost 100% of HNU students.
+HNU is committed to the success of its students, and that commitment takes the form of scholarships and financial aid for 100% of HNU students.
 These scholarships recognize the unique talents and potential of the University’s students and are designed to help them make the most of their time at HNU.
-Even with a commitment to small classes and personal attention, Holy Names University remains one of the most affordable private schools in the San Francisco Bay Area.
+Holy Names University remains one of the most affordable private schools in the San Francisco Bay Area.